-If your relative owns his or her home, its value is taken into consideration for the means test unless a spouse, civil partner or partner is living in the home.
+If your relative owns his or her home, its value is likely to be taken into consideration for the means test unless a spouse, civil partner or partner is living in the home.

 The result of the assessment determines how much the local authority will pay for care to meet those defined eligible needs.

-If your relative’s income, savings and assets are:
+If your relative’s total savings and assets is:

-- More than £14,250, but less than £23,250: the local authority will partially pay their care home fees and your relative will need to pay the rest.
+- More than £14,250, but less than £23,250: the local authority will partially pay their care home fees and your relative will need to pay the rest on a sliding scale.
 This is known as the ‘tariff income’.

 - More than £23,250: your relative will be fully responsible for paying their care bills.

 - Getting local authority funding for a care home: find out more about the thresholds applied by local authorities across the UK and how to calculate your relative’s capital and income and how much a local authority will pay for a place in a care home.

 Third-party top-up fees

-A third-party top-up fee is an amount of money that a relative, friend or charitable organisation might pay in addition to the personal budget.
+A third-party top-up fee is an amount of money that a relative, friend or charitable organisation might pay in addition to your personal budget from the council.

-The ‘top up’ is the difference between the amount a council pays a care home and the chosen care home’s fee to self-funding residents
+The ‘top up’ is the difference between the amount a council pays a care home and the chosen care home’s fee.